Poached Lemons

 Poached Lemons / Sous-Vide Method

-In a large pot, preheat water first on the stove, and turn off.
-Set the sous-vide cooking device at 187ºF/86ºC.
-Immerse bag in hot water and cook for 5 hours.
-After an hour cooking though, massage the bag to redistribute sugar.
-Let stand at room temperature for 3 hour prior placing in the refrigerator.
+Fill a large pot with water and preheat it on the stove, then turn off the heat.
+Set your sous-vide circulator to 187°F (86°C).
+Submerge the sealed bag in the water and cook for 5 hours.
+About one hour into the cooking process, gently massage the bag to redistribute the sugar.
+Once cooked, allow the bag to rest at room temperature for 3 hours, then transfer it to the refrigerator.

 Bruno Albouze Bagged Poached Lemons